 Click here for more cabin details and maps.

-The dock gangway at Lake Eva cabin is now detached and unusable due to a damaging storm event.
+The dock gangway at Lake Eva cabin is detached and unusable due to a damaging storm event.
 Customers should expect more difficulty accessing the cabin.
-Repairs have not been scheduled at this time.
+Repairs are expected to be completed by June, 2024.

 The setting for the cabin is within a spruce and hemlock forest overlooking Lake Eva, with snow-capped peaks visible to the southwest.

 Deer and brown bear inhabit the area.
 Learn about bear safety and precautions.

 Lake Eva offers great fishing opportunities.
 Cutthroat and Dolly Varden are found in lake year-round, with the best fishing April to late June.
 The outlet stream has a spring run of steelhead in April to June, sockeye in mid July to August and coho salmon in September and October.

 Hikers enjoy the Lake Eva-Hanus Bay Trail.
 It stretches about a mile to saltwater, and can be reached by boat from the cabin.
 This trail is open, but hikers may experience some obstacles along the way.
 Cabin guests may encounter tour groups using the trail.

 SITKA RANGER DISTRICT 2108 HALIBUT POINT RD SITKA AK 99835